jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 The ``ignition`` :ref:`function<what is a function?>` always returns the value of ``start_is_pressed``.
 Is this the :ref:`Identity Function<test_logical_identity>`?

-I want the car to start only when the start button is :green:`pressed` AND the key is :green:`close` to the ignition .
+I want the car to start only when the start button is :green:`pressed` AND the key is :green:`close` to the ignition.
 The inputs to the ignition will then be

 * was the start button pressed?
 * is the key close to the ignition?